 1) Submit your nonrefundable enrollment deposit.

 The deposit is required, secures your place in the program, and must be received before we can register you for classes.
-Class space is limited, so your deposit is due within (7) days of receipt of your acceptance confirmation letter.
+Class space is limited, so your deposit is due within seven (7) days of receipt of your acceptance confirmation letter.

-2) Submit the following entry forms:
+2) Submit the following enrollment forms:

 Fax: 617.373.7080 / ATTN: Summer Design Studio